orbeon/orbeon-forms-doc/form-builder/mcp.md

 Using any MCP server (not just Orbeon Forms'), involves 3 parts, illustrated in the diagram below:

 - On the right, the MCP server itself.
 In our case, the MCP server is part of Orbeon Forms, which you already have.
 - On the left, an AI agent.
-This is a software that you install on your own laptop or workstation.
+This is software that you install on your own laptop or workstation.
 It provides the chat interface.
 - At the bottom, an AI model.
 Typically, the AI model runs in the cloud.
-Local model can also be used, but this isn't something we cover on this page.
+Local models can also be used, but this isn't something we cover on this page.

 <figure><img src="images/mcp-diagram.svg" alt="" width="690"><figcaption>AI agent connected to Form Builder MCP</figcaption></figure>